ten-protocol/ten-documentation/docs/2-introduction/introduction.md

 **Trustless Design**: TEN leverages TEEs for privacy but not for integrity.
 If a TEE is compromised or a manufacturer behaves maliciously, the system gracefully degrades into a transparent blockchain, preserving ledger integrity while forfeiting privacy.

-**Ethereum Foundation**: TEN uses Ethereum as a base layer for security and data availability while enabling lower transaction costs similar to other Layer 2 networks, with quick finality synchronized to L1 block cadence.
+**Ethereum Layer 1**: TEN uses Ethereum as a base layer for security and data availability while enabling lower transaction costs similar to other Layer 2 networks, with quick finality synchronized to L1 block cadence.

 ## Key Differentiators from Transparent Chains